andrewrk/node-s3-client/README.md

   maxAsyncS3: 14,     // this is the default
   s3RetryCount: 3     // this is the default
   s3RetryDelay: 1000, // this is the default
+  multipartUploadThreshold: 10485760, // this is the default
+  multipartUploadSize: 5242880, // this is the default
+  multipartDownloadThreshold: 10485760, // this is the default
+  multipartDownloadSize: 5242880, // this is the default
   s3Options: {
     accessKeyId: "your s3 key",
     secretAccessKey: "your s3 secret",